Phil-Pfister/Employee-tracker/README.md

   ## Installation
   -------------------
   Clone the repo to your machine and run `npm i` to load dependencies and then run `mysql -u root -p` to start mysql.
-Run `source schema` and `source seeds` to create and populate the staff database.
+Run `source db/schema.sql` and `source db/seeds.sql` to create and populate the staff database.
 Quit mysql (`quit`) and run `node index.js` to start the application.

   ## Credits
   ------------------